The Great American Play Series

 A Personal Tribute to Arthur Miller By Stephan Morrow 5/05 .

 This has been a sad time, with the passing of Arthur Miller.
 There has been much written and spoken about the power of his writing which was of course magnificent, but I would like to share something about the character of the man.
 In November, the last time I talked with him, he seemed fine though he couldn’t see his way to making the trip from his home in Roxbury to Hartford where I was putting on another special event performance of his play ‘Incident at Vichy’ .
 This would be our fourth presentation of the play and the cast and myself all had high hopes that if things went well, we might find backers for a major production of the play.
 I had thought of course, if Arthur could attend, it might help our cause.
 Two years before Arthur had indeed attended a ‘performance on book’ of ‘Incident at Vichy’ and gave me his personal blessing to move forward toward a Broadway production - the height of flattery for any director.
 But much to my chagrin, even though audiences embraced the play passionately, and even though, in its power and relevance - dealing as it does with the collapse of civil liberties and anti-Semitism - it was very timely, no producers stepped up to the plate.
 A cast of sixteen was generally considered impossibly large for Broadway unless it was a commercial entertainment .
 In my conversations with Arthur his wry wit never allowed for rage but he was very aware that there might not be room for his plays on Broadway anymore.
-And yet, because they believed in the merit of the project so much, my actors volunteered to even travel to Hartford and put it on up there for one night, which we did and had a brilliant evening.
+And yet, because they believed in the merit of the project so much, my actors volunteered to even travel to Hartford and put it on up there for one night, barreling into town like old-time barnstormers - and had a brilliant evening.
 I had hoped to call Arthur with some good news, but after the enthusiastic crowd had gone home and the dust had settled, still no producers materialized, and the next thing I knew Arthur was gone.
 One of my deepest regrets is that I did not have the chance to repay Arthur for his loyalty and patience by sticking by me during the last two years.
 That kind of integrity will remain with me for a long time.
 The world may be unfair, but sometimes some people do manage to do the right thing.
 In the parlance of The Brooklyn Navy Yard that he was very proud to have worked in as a young man, he was not only one of our greatest playwrights - he was a stand up guy.....
 Stephan Morrow Playwright Directing Unit, Actor’s Studio, N.Y.

 The other highlight of the series was a staged reading of Norman Mailer's play 'The Deer Park' which Mr. Morrow both directed and performed in March, 2007 in New York.
 Norman Mailer attended that 'performance on book' and based on the work that he saw was quoted in Vanity Fair as saying: